 From an acne treatment perspective, Yaz and other drospirenone/ethinyl estradiol birth control pills have numerous benefits.
 A study from 2011 shows that the drospirenone/ethinyl estradiol combination produces a measurable reduction in acne lesions in women aged 14 to 45.

 Other studies show similar results.
-A 2013 study of drospirenone/ethinyl estradiol as a treatment for truncal acne shows that Yaz and other drospirenone/ethinyl estradiol birth control pills are as effective for treating acne on the chest and back as they are for facial acne.
+A 2013 study of drospirenone/ethinyl estradiol as a treatment for truncal acne shows that Yaz and other drospirenone/ethinyl estradiol birth control pills are as effective for treating acne on the chest and back.

 Drospirenone/ethinyl estradiol birth control like Yaz is very easy to use.
 For birth control or acne prevention, take one pill daily.
 It’s most effective to take Yaz at the same time every day to keep your hormone levels steady and consistent.

-Most doctors advise their patients to start using Yaz at the beginning of their menstrual cycle, or on the first Sunday after starting the menstrual cycle.
-Follow your doctor’s instructions when you start Yaz to make sure you have a predictable, simple usage regimen.
+Most healthcare providers advise their patients to start using Yaz at the beginning of their menstrual cycle, or on the first Sunday after starting the menstrual cycle.
+Follow your healthcare provider’s instructions when you start Yaz to make sure you have a predictable, simple usage regimen.

 Yaz and other drospirenone/ethinyl estradiol birth control pills are divided into active does and inactive dose pills.
 If you miss an active does, take two pills on the day that you notice you’ve missed the previous dose.